-Sam Peck is a Director of Crow Holdings Capital.
-He is responsible for the overall investment activities of the Crow Holdings Retail Funds (CHRF).
-CHRF is a niche fund strategy focused on acquiring and developing multi-tenant shopping centers across the United States featuring food, service and daily-needs oriented tenancy.
-Since 2007, Sam has been with Crow Holdings and affiliated entities.
-He sits on the firm’s Retail Investment Committee.
+Sam Peck is a Managing Director at Crow Holdings Capital.
+He is responsible for the overall investment activities of the Crow Holdings Retail Funds (CHRF), a niche fund strategy focused on acquiring and developing multi-tenant shopping centers across the United States featuring food, service and daily-needs oriented tenancy.
+Sam has been with Crow Holdings and affiliated entities since 2007 and currently sits on the firm’s Retail Investment Committee.

-Prior to leading CHRF, Sam worked in Crow Holdings Capital’s Multifamily group where he was responsible for sourcing and overseeing acquisition, value-add and development opportunities in the Southeastern US and New York City.
+Prior to leading CHRF, Sam worked in CHC’s Multifamily group where he was responsible for sourcing and overseeing acquisition, value-add and development opportunities in the Southeastern United States and New York City.

-Sam received a B.B.A. degree in real estate finance from Texas Christian University in Fort Worth, Texas.
+Sam received a B.B.A. in Real Estate Finance from Texas Christian University in Fort Worth, Texas.
 He is a graduate of The Real Estate Council’s Associate Leadership Council and is a member of the International Council of Shopping Centers.

 You are now leaving Crow Holdings website and are going to a website that is not operated or controlled by Crow Holdings.
 We are not responsible for the content of or information contained in the linked website, or availability of any linked sites.